gavinlebo/ThruHiker/README.md

 To build yourself:
 1) Clone Repo
 2) Open project in Xcode
+3) Install MapBoxMaps IOS SDK 11.4 and FireBase 10.27
-3) Build to target device
+4) Build to target device

 ## User Guide
 To use ThruHiker, first you will need to accept the popup to approve the usage of Apple Health Data.
 After this you will need to enter a username to appear on leaderboards.
 Now, just start a route and start hiking.
 Note your progress will only update when you press the "View Progress" button.